johnwarden/mecsim/README.md

 The simulation outputs files organized by mechanism:

-- `output/plots/[mechanism_name]/[preference_name].png`: Plot showing how the allocation changes over the course of the simulation
 - `output/log/[mechanism_name]/[preference_name].txt`: Detailed log of the simulation

-For preference profiles with 2 or 3 dimensions, the simulation also generates preference visualization plots in:
+The simulation also generates preference visualization plots in:

 - `output/plots/preferences/[preference_name].png`

 ## Limitations